Firesphere/silverstripe-graphql-jwt/readme.md

 ## Supported services

 By default, JWT only supports login.
-As it's tokens can not be disabled, nor used for password changes or resets.
+As its tokens can not be disabled, nor used for password changes or resets.

 ## Caveats